hayes/altr/README.md

 ## Overview
 ### Values:
-to insert a dynamic value into your template, you can use the `{{ my_value }}` syntax as part of any text content.
+To insert a dynamic value into your template, you can use the `{{ my_value }}` syntax as part of any text content.
 You can also use this syntax in any attribute that is not one of the `tags` listed below.
-You may also use `altr-attr-my-attribute="my_value"` to set `my-attribute`, if `my_value` is `null` or `undefined` or `false` the attribute will be omitted.
-This is useful for attributes such as `checked` that a presence based, or for svg elements which do not permit invalid values in certain attributes.
+You may also use `altr-attr-my-attribute="my_value"` to set `my-attribute`.
+You can then refer to `{{ my-value }}` elsewhere in your templates.
+If `my_value` is `null` or `undefined` or `false` the attribute will be omitted.
+This is useful for attributes such as `checked` which do not point to a value, or for svg elements which do not certain attributes to have invalid values.

-These lookups are backed by [`altr-accessors`](https://github.com/hayes/altr-accessors) and support dot-path lookups, literals, a wide range of operators, as well as `filters` see the [documentation](https://github.com/hayes/altr-accessors/blob/master/README.md) for more details.
+Template variable lookups are backed by [`altr-accessors`](https://github.com/hayes/altr-accessors). `altr-accessors` supports dot-path lookups, literals, a wide range of operators, as well as `filters`.
+See the [documentation](https://github.com/hayes/altr-accessors/blob/master/README.md) for more details.

 ### Tags:
-altr tags are special attributes that can be on any element, and will change the behavior of how that element and its children are rendered. altr currently supports 6 tags: `if`, `for`, `text`, `html`, `with` and `include`
+`altr` tags are special attributes that can be set on any element to change the behavior of how that element and its children are rendered. `altr` currently supports 6 tags: `if`, `for`, `text`, `html`, `with` and `include`.

 #### if
 ```html
 <div altr-if="my_val">!!my_val === true</div>
 ```
-if the value in this tag is truthy, the element will be rendered as normal.
-If it is not, the element will be completely removed from the dom until the value is truthy again.
+If the value in this tag is truthy, the element will be rendered as normal.
+If it is not, the element will be completely removed from the DOM until the value is truthy again.
 Child nodes will not be updated until the value is truthy.

 #### for
 ```html
 <ol altr-for="item in my_items"><li>{{ item.name }}<li></ol>
 ```
-the `for` tag will take its `innerHtml` and use it as a template to render each item it is passed.
-When the list of items changes, altr will remove the elements associated with items that have been removed, update the ones that are still part of the list, and create new elements for items that have been added.
-By default altr will use `indexOf` to determine if an item is still part of the list and where it is located.
-You can also specify a unique key if you want to pass in objects that represent the same item, but may not be the exact same object.
+The `for` tag will take its `innerHtml` and use it as a template to render each item in the passed array.
+When the list of items changes, `altr` will remove the elements associated with items that have been removed, update the ones that are still part of the list, and create new elements for items that have been added.
+By default `altr` will use `indexOf` to determine if an item is still part of the list and where it is located.
+You can also specify a unique key if you want to pass in objects that *represent* the same item, but *is* a different object.
 ```html
 <ol altr-for="item:my_unique_key in my_items"><li>{{ item.name }}<li></ol>
 ```